ZHzhang01/ZHzhang01.github.io/_pages/about.md

 1. Starting from violations of classical assumptions to construct more general causal inference frameworks, including weakened identification conditions, partial identification boundaries, and optimal-transport-based geometric characterizations;

-2. Integrating these foundational structures with modern statistical and machine-learning techniques to develop more efficient, stable, and scalable methods for identification and estimation—for example, optimal transport, proxy and negative-control methods, conformal prediction, and minimax optimization;
+2. Integrating these foundational structures with modern statistical and machine-learning techniques to develop more efficient, stable, and scalable methods for identification and estimation—for example, optimal transport, proxy and negative-control methods, conformal prediction, minimax optimization and online learning;

 3. Extending theory and methodology to settings with realistic constraints, such as complex input/output structures, limited sample regimes, and dynamic or partially observed network environments;